ned14/outcome/doc/src/content/reference/types/awaitables/generator.md

 the next value, and is suspended upon yielding that value.
 If the value being yielded is an Outcome type, special semantics are used if the coroutine throws an exception (see below).

+The `Executor` template parameter is purely for compatibility with third party software such as [ASIO](https://think-async.com/Asio/), and this awaitable can be directly used by ASIO.

 Example of use: